Political science: Overview

-Political scientists may serve as advisers to specific politicians, or even run for office as politicians themselves.
-Political scientists can be found working in governments, in political parties, or as civil servants.
-They may be involved with non-governmental organizations (NGOs) or political movements.
-In a variety of capacities, people educated and trained in political science can add value and expertise to corporations.
-Private enterprises such as think tanks, research institutes, polling and public relations firms often employ political scientists.

 Country-specific studies

 Political scientists may study political phenomena within one specific country.
-For example, they may study just the politics of the United States or just the politics of China.
+For example, they may study the politics of the United States or the politics of China.

 Political scientists look at a variety of data, including constitutions, elections, public opinion, and public policy, foreign policy, legislatures, and judiciaries.
 Political scientists will often focus on the politics of their own country; for example, a political scientist from Indonesia may become an expert in the politics of Indonesia.

 Anticipating crises

 The theory of political transitions, and the methods of analyzing and anticipating crises, form an important part of political science.
-Several general indicators of crises and methods were proposed for anticipating critical transitions.
+Several general indicators of crises and methods for anticipating critical transitions were proposed.
 Among them, one statistical indicator of crisis, a simultaneous increase of variance and correlations in large groups, was proposed for crisis anticipation and may be successfully used in various areas.
 Its applicability for early diagnosis of political crises was demonstrated by the analysis of the prolonged stress period preceding the 2014 Ukrainian economic and political crisis.
 There was a simultaneous increase in the total correlation between the 19 major public fears in the Ukrainian society (by about 64%) and in their statistical dispersion (by 29%) during the pre-crisis years.
 A feature shared by certain major revolutions is that they were not predicted.
-The theory of apparent inevitability of crises and revolutions was also developed.
+The theory of the apparent inevitability of crises and revolutions was also developed.

-The study of major crises, both political crises and external crises that can affect politics, is not limited to attempts to predict regime transitions or major changes in political institutions.
+The study of major crises, both political and external, is not limited to attempts to predict regime transitions or major changes in political institutions.
 Political scientists also study how governments handle unexpected disasters, and how voters in democracies react to their governments' preparations for and responses to crises.